-What Does this Free IT and Cybersecurity for Beginners Course Cover?
+What Does the IT and Cybersecurity for Beginners Course Cover?

 If you are interested in pursuing a career in IT or cybersecurity, then this training course is a great place to start.
 In this entry-level IT training, you will cover topics like system administration, network engineering, incident response and forensics, and offensive security and penetration testing.

-This cybersecurity for beginners course was created to provide students with an overview of IT and cybersecurity basics, so they are better able to decide which IT field they want to pursue for a career.
+This cybersecurity for beginners course was created to provide students with an overview of IT and security fundamentals, so they are better able to decide in which IT field they want to pursue a career.
 We will help you make the right choice and show you how Cybrary can help you advance in the career you’ve selected.

 The course is a total of 1 hour and 41 minutes of clock time, and you will receive a Certificate of Completion upon finishing the training.

 There are many reasons to get into the cybersecurity industry.
 First and foremost, there is a huge demand for it.
 Cyber threats and attacks continue to increase, so the demand for professionals to protect data and other digital assets for organizations continues to grow as well.
-In fact, the demand for cybersecurity professionals is actually growing faster than the number of qualified individuals to fulfill that demand.
-That means that qualified IT professionals are almost guaranteed to find positions that come with a significant amount of job security.
+In fact, the demand for IT professionals is actually growing faster than the number of qualified individuals to fulfill that demand.
+That means that qualified IT and cybersecurity professionals are almost guaranteed to find positions that come with a significant amount of job security.
 Additionally, most cybersecurity professionals earn a healthy salary, especially as they advance in their careers.

 Who Can Learn Cybersecurity?